 Angela Prettie has been an astronomy enthusiast since she was a teenager.
 She learned the constellations and star names by looking at a map with a red- cellophane covered flashlight (Very important to keep eye pupils dilated).
 She can bring her binoculars along, and will teach you how to find the main circumpolar constellations (e.g. Big and Little Dipper, Cassiopeia and Cepheus) as well as the zodiac and seasonal constellations for that night.

 Check out my favorite weekly sky guide (you can download the app for your tablet too!).

 This Week’s Sky at a Glance

-Ulrike is a birder that now lives in Creston.
-She has a science degree from the University of Manitoba with an Ornithology mayor.
+Ulrike is a birder that lives in Creston.
+She has a science degree from the University of Manitoba with an Ornithology major.
 In addition to re-introducing endangered species such as Peregrine Falcons and Burrowing Owls, she has also banded waterfowl and songbirds.
-She has enjoyed participating in the Audobon’s Christmas bird count for over 20 years in various communities.
-Having been a Park Naturalist, she enjoys sharing her love and knowledge of nature especially with her son.
+She has enjoyed participating in the Audubon’s Christmas bird count for over 30 years in various communities and is now the Coordinator for the Creston Valley Christmas Bird Count.
+Having been a Park Naturalist, she enjoys sharing her love and knowledge of nature especially with her son